kirilkhalil/reread_neural/README.md

 work by Dandurand et al. (2013) and the design of decoding network is based on earlier work by Sibley et al. (2012).
 The architecture of the planned continuous reading model will build on theoretical understanding provided by existing integrative models (Snell et al., 2018; Li & Pollatsek, 2020) combining connectionist visual word recognition modules with eye movement control modules.

 The programming work will be conducted by relying on Keras -application programming interface for deep learning in Python -programming language.
 The work has been funded by grant 317030 from Academy of Finland to Jarkko Hautala.
 The site of the work is Niilo Mäki Institute, Jyväskylä, Finland.
 The programming work will be conducted by Kiril Khalil under supervision of Jarkko Hautala, and the team from the Faculty of Information Technology at University of Jyväskylä consisting of Paavo Nieminen, Mirka Saarela and Tommi Kärkkäinen.
+---
+For more information:

 Hautala, J., Hawelka, S., & Aro, M. (2021).
 Dual-stage and dual-deficit?
 Word recognition processes during text reading across the reading fluency continuum.
 Reading and Writing, 1-24. https://doi.org/10.1007/s11145-021-10201-1